Empower, Recognize and Equalize the Living Being Called Woman

 International Women's Day is the day when every individual remembers that a woman is not a commodity- but a human being who deserves equal rights and recognition in this society.

-International Womens Day 2019 was on March 08 Friday
+International Womens Day 2023 is on March 08 Wednesday

 Know the History of Women’s Day